What is consent?

 In England, Scotland, Wales and Northern Ireland, the age of consent is 16.
 This means it’s illegal for you to have sex if you’re under the age of 16, or to have sex with somebody who is.
 This law exists to protect young people.

 Please bear in mind that Umbrella’s door is always open to you, even if you’re under the age of consent.
-While it’s technically against the law for you to have sex if you’re under 16, we can still provide you with free and confidential sexual health services.
-(The only way we’d tell anyone would be if we needed to share your details with other organisations because we thought your health and well-being were at risk.)
+While it’s against the law for you to have sex if you’re under 16, we can still provide you with free and confidential sexual health services.
+(The only way we’d tell anyone would be if we needed to share your details with other organisations because we thought you were at risk.)